shawnricecake/draft-attention/README.md

   <em>"Realistic, High-quality.
 A woman is drinking coffee at a café."</em><br>
 </p>

-Videos are generated using the default setting in 768p resolution on an A100 GPU, with either dense attention or 90% sparse attention.
+Videos are generated using the default setting in 768p resolution on 8xA100 GPUs, with either dense attention or 90% sparse attention.